History of Bedrock Radio

 2014 we celebrate 50 years of Hospital Radio in Havering, thanking volunteers past and present for years of helping keep patients entertained in our local hospitals & reflecting at the changes, from early days of providing just a few hours of entertainment a day to a full 24/7 broadcasting service from all our founding stations.

-In March 2016 Bedrock was approached by neighbouring station Goodmayes Hospital Radio Association (GHR) broadcasting as ‘The Jumbo Sound’ in regards to a merger following water damage to their studios.
+In March 2016 Bedrock was approached by neighbouring station Goodmayes Hospital Radio Association (GHR) broadcasting as ‘The Jumbo Sound’ in regards to a merger.

 As of April 2016 the remaining volunteers of The Jumbo Sound came over to Bedrock with service being restored to Goodmayes Hospital in the form providing a relay of the programmes from Queen’s Hospital while the Goodmayes Studio undergo refurbishment.
 In June 2016, the refurbishment was complete with the first Live shows broadcast from the Goodmayes Studio in eight months.

 2016: Bedrock Radio Expands / The Bedrock Radio Network.

 As a result of the merger with Goodmayes Hospital Radio (The Jumbo Sound) in 2016, equipment and resources needed to be relocated and changes made to accommodate the extra station.
 Resulting in both studios; Queen’s Hospital & Goodmayes hospital studios undergoing refurbishment.

 It was decided that the studio at Queen’s Hospital would remain as the focal point of Bedrock, with the Goodmayes Hospital studio being a secondary studio, due to most live programmes coming from Queen’s it was decided the larger Sonifex S2 mixer from Goodmayes would be relocated to Queen’s subsequently a smaller Sonifex S0 Mixer from Queen’s be installed at Goodmayes.